stla/hspray/README.md

 Finally, let us mention the `OneParameterSpray a` type.
-Objects of this type represent multivariate polynomials whose coefficients are fractions of polynomials in only one parameter.
+Objects of this type represent multivariate polynomials whose coefficients are fractions of polynomials *in only one variable* (the parameter).
 So they are less general than the `ParametricSpray a` sprays, but they are a bit more efficient.
+These are sprays of type `Spray (RatioOfPolynomials a)`, where the type `RatioOfPolynomials a` deals with objects that represent fractions of *univariate* polynomials.
+The type of these univariate polynomials is `Polynomial a`.

+The type `OneParameterQSpray` is a specialization of `OneParameterSpray a` to the case when `a` is a type of rational numbers, but, and this is slightly annoying, it is *not* `OneParameterSpray Rational`: it is `OneParameterSpray Rational'`, where the type `Rational'`, defined in the **numeric-prelude** package, is the same as the type `Rational` but it has more instances, which are necessary.

 Assume for example that you want to deal with the polynomial `4/5 * a/(a² + 1) * (x² + y²) + 2a/3 * yz`.